towersvault/shinpokered/ips_patches/Guide_to_New_Player_Functions.md

 Enemy pokemon will evolve by level if applicable.
 Gym leaders and the Elite-4 scale slightly higher than normal trainers.

+**Obedience Level Cap**
+There is now an obedience level cap that can be toggled in the options menu.
+With the cursor in the BATTLE STYLE section, press A to toggle it on and off.
+While active, the current maximum obedience level will display in the options menu.
+All pokemon, not just trades, will start to disobey if over the displayed level cap.

 **Sleep, Freeze, and Item Clauses**
 The house to the lower-left of Viridian Gym is home to three new NPCs named the Clause Brothers.
 Each one toggles enforcement of either the item, sleep, or freeze clause from Pokemon Stadium.